zzlexp/TestCodeGenModel/design.md

 ## API-coverage
 Exploring the Combinatorial Testing to derive a more powerful coverage.
 This coverage criterion is used to guide the selection of APIs.
+TODO: Considering the combinatorial testing would produce too many cases to be tested, we should use some criteria to guide the selection of APIs, like the popularity of the APIs.

 ## How to prompt LLMs?
 TODO: